checkin/event-registration/README.md

 # Event registration

-A javascript wrapper around Checkin's event registration form script.
+A wrapper around Checkin's event registration form embed script.

 - Makes it easy to load event registration form wherever and whenever you want to
 - Pre-fill the registration form with participant and order contact data